 Many art websites and books offer comprehensive watercolour techniques and lessons.
 Here is a one with good example of all the various techniques.
 But what I would most like to share with you is how to approach the painting as a whole.

 There are different theories on what is the proper step to start a watercolour painting with.
-The most common approach is to start from light to dark.
-However, I don’t think there is any definite rule that you must follow.
-I have seen artists create amazing watercolour pieces from the darkest colour to the lightest.
+The most common approach is to work from light to dark.
+However, I don’t think there is any definite rule you must follow – I have seen artists create amazing watercolour pieces working from the darkest colour to the lightest.

-Usually the surface is quite wet after applying the background.
-I usually allow the paint to dry before I approach the details.
+Usually the surface is quite wet after applying the background, so I like to allow the paint to dry before I approach the details.
 On the next round, I keep the bleeding of colour under more control.

-I tend to skip the decorative elements during all these stages.
-I like to keep those areas loose or unattended until the very end.
-This is because I often use the decorative elements to enhance the composition or frame my point of interest.
-I leave them to last so that I don’t accidentally make those areas stand out too much.
+I tend to skip the decorative elements during all these stages, and keep those areas loose or unattended until the very end.
+This is because I often use the decorative elements to enhance the composition or frame my point of interest, and I don’t want to accidentally make those areas stand out too much.

-With my children’s book, since a lot of the story is set in natural settings, I often wait until the end to paint the plants, leaves and flowers.
+With my children’s book, since a lot of the story takes place in natural settings, I often wait until the end to paint the plants, leaves and flowers.
 Even though these elements are a big part of the overall composition I leave them until last to frame Pickle as well as the key story moments.

 07. Getting experimental

-There are no rules only tools!
+There are no rules, only tools!
 Like any art form, there are many approaches to creating a beautiful watercolour painting.
-Experiment and have fun exploring techniques that are suitable for your art style.
-It’s OK to use white, it’s OK to scrape the paper surface... and it’s OK to apply the paint generously on the paper surface.
-Most importantly, have FUN!
+Experiment and explore techniques that are suitable for your art style.
+It’s okay to use white, it’s okay to scrape the paper surface, and it’s okay to apply the paint generously on the paper surface.
+Most importantly, have fun!

-If you’d like to watch my paint process here’s a time lapsed recording of myself painting the image below from start to finish.
+If you’d like to watch my paint process here’s a time-lapse recording of myself painting the image below from start to finish.
 The video is three minutes long but the actual painting took about me about seven hours to complete: